ErikaAX08/ErikaAX08/README.md

   </h3>
 </div>

 - 🔭 I’m developing an app to help university students choose professors based on reviews and data.
 - 🎓 I’m a **Computer Science Engineering** student with a strong background in algorithms, software development, and system design.
 - 👯 I’m looking for internship opportunities at top tech companies to grow my skills and contribute to impactful projects.
-- 📊 I have a passion for mathematics, especially **Probability and Statistics**, and their use in **Data Science**.
+- 📊 I have a passion for **Machine Learning**, **computer networks**, and **mathematical research**, especially in **Probability and Statistics**.
-- 🌱 I’m currently learning **Data Science**, **OpenGL**, and **AWS**, always exploring new technologies to stay up to date.
+- 🌱 I’m currently learning **Machine Learning**, **computer networks**, and **AWS**, always exploring new technologies to stay up to date.
 - 💡 I have experience in **full-stack web development**, **Android app development**, and **game development** with Unity and Godot.
 I love bringing creativity and versatility to every project.
 - 🚀 I’m also starting to explore **competitive programming** to sharpen my problem-solving abilities.
 - 🌐 Check out my personal portfolio to learn more about my projects and experience.
 - 📩 Contact me at eamastalxochimitl@gmail.com for collaborations or opportunities.

 <br>